Transaction Fee Mechanism Design: Discussion

 \section{Discussion}

-The 1559 and tipless mechanisms are the two clear winners in our study of MMIC, DSIC, and OCA-proof transaction fee mechanisms---both provide two of these three incentive-compatibility guarantees in all circumstances, and all three in what is plausibly the common case of a base fee that is reasonably well tuned to the current demand.
+\paragraph{The 1559 mechanism vs.\ the tipless mechanism, and beyond.} The 1559 and tipless mechanisms are the two clear winners in our study of MMIC, DSIC, and OCA-proof transaction fee mechanisms---both provide two of these three incentive-compatibility guarantees in all circumstances, and all three in what is plausibly the common case of a base fee that is reasonably well tuned to the current demand.
 In a block with an excessively low base fee (presumably due to rapidly increasing demand), one might expect bidding wars in the 1559 mechanism (on account of the failure of DSIC) and off-chain coordination in the tipless mechanism (due to the breakdown of OCA-proofness).
-We conjecture that there is no transaction fee mechanism that always satisfies all three properties.
-More generally, it would be interesting to characterize the mechanisms that satisfy various subsets and relaxations of these three properties.
+We conjecture that there is no transaction fee mechanism that always satisfies all three properties.\footnote{As discussed in Section~\ref{s:intro}, Chung and Shi~\cite{CS23} prove such an impossibility result under a collusion-resistance requirement different than OCA-proofness.
+The relative weakness of the OCA-proof condition appears to be the primary challenge in proving this conjecture.} More generally, it would be interesting to characterize the mechanisms that satisfy various subsets and relaxations of these three properties.

 Perhaps the strongest argument in favor of the tipless mechanism over the 1559 mechanism is its simplicity.
 On the user side, there are several simplifications.
 The creator of a transaction~$t$ must specify only one parameter (a fee cap~$c_t$) rather than two (a fee cap~$c_t$ and a tip~$\delta_t$).
 The ``obvious optimal bid'' in the tipless mechanism (setting~$c_t=\valt$) is optimal for every block and no matter what the bids of the competing transactions.
 The ``obvious optimal bid'' in the 1559 mechanism (setting~$c_t=\valt$ and~$\delta_t=\mu$) is optimal only in blocks with neither an excessively low base fee nor overbidding.
 On the miner side, assuming that~$\delta \ge \mu$, the revenue-maximizing strategy simplifies to maximizing the block size while using only eligible transactions (i.e., with bid at least~$r+\delta$).
 On the negative side, the hard-coded tip~$\delta$ in the tipless mechanism would likely need to be adjusted over time via protocol upgrades.
 Also, the tipless mechanism's apparent DSIC advantage over the 1559 mechanism in blocks with excessively low base fees breaks down in the presence of cartels of colluding users or even a single user who creates multiple transactions.
 The reason is that, in a block with an excessively low base fee, such a cartel or user could coordinate bids across transactions to manipulate the (arbitrary but consistent) tie-breaking rule of the mechanism.
 When the base fee is not excessively low, the 1559 and tipless mechanisms are effectively unlimited-supply posted-price mechanisms; as such, the bidding strategies in Theorems~\ref{t:tipless_dsic} and~\ref{t:1559dsic} remain optimal for users that control multiple transactions (assuming an additive valuation over them) and for cartels of colluding users.